jeankueo/Note/README.md

-Max speed in one lane each direction road outside build-up area | 100km/h Max speed in one lane each direction road outside build-up area for truck with max 3t load| 100km/h Max speed for a truck with a permissible total mass of 3.0t and trailer may driven on autobahns | 80km/h Maximum speed in urban areas | 50km/h
-Max speed outside urban areas | 100km/h
+Max speed in one lane each direction road outside build-up area | 100km/h Max speed in one lane each direction road outside build-up area for truck with max 3t load| 100km/h Max speed for a truck with a permissible total mass of 3.0t and trailer may driven on autobahns | 80km/h Max speed for a truck with a permissible total mass of 3.0t on roads  in urban areas | 50km/h Max speed for a truck with a permissible total mass of 3.0t on roads with one marked lane for each direction outside build-up areas | 100km/h
+You pass warning sign (with exclamation sign) when driving outside a build-up area.
+How far off is the harzard to be expected? | 150m-250m
-Recommended speed that applies to cars and motorcycles on autobahns (expressway) | 130km/h Thinking distance in meters | 3 * speed /10, take reaction time as 1s Brake distance in meters | (speed/10) ^ 2
+What is the maximum height allowed above the roadway for a red light marking a load extending to the back? | 1,50m Recommended speed that applies to cars and motorcycles on autobahns (expressway) | 130km/h Thinking distance in meters | 3 * speed /10, take reaction time as 1s Brake distance in meters | (speed/10) ^ 2
+Sufficient distance for truck to leave in front for overtaking vehicles to pull in  |  7m When a car with trailer exceed which length driving outside buildup area on roads with only one lane for each direction keep a sufficient distance from the car in front so that overtaking vehicles may pull in ? | 7m
-Sufficient distance for truck to leave in front for overtaking vehicles to pull in  |  7m Motor vehicles with a permissible total mass of up to which number can freely choose their lane inside build-up areas | 3,5t Up to which permissible total mass may motor vehicles be parked on specially designated footpaths? | 2,8t What is the minimum distance a vehicle must leave clear in front of traffic lights if the traffic lights would be concealed by the vehicle? | 10m (about 2 car lengths)
+Motor vehicles with a permissible total mass of up to which number can freely choose their lane inside build-up areas | 3,5t Up to which permissible total mass may motor vehicles be parked on specially designated footpaths? | 2,8t What is the minimum distance a vehicle must leave clear in front of traffic lights if the traffic lights would be concealed by the vehicle? | 10m (about 2 car lengths)